 13.4 The financial year of the ISE shall end on the 31st day of December in each year.

-13.5 The accounts of the Board may be audited by a chartered accountant who shall not be a Member of the Board provided that the Board may decide not to appoint an auditor in any year.
+13.5 The accounts of the Board may be audited by a chartered accountant who shall not be a member of the Board provided that the Board may decide not to appoint an auditor in any year.

 ARTICLE 14.
 The Seal/Logo